GoogleCloudPlatform/cloud-logging-data-source-plugin/README.md

 Cloud Logging Logo (`src/img/logo.svg`) is from Google Cloud's [Official icons and sample diagrams](https://cloud.google.com/icons)

-As commented, `JWTForm` and `JWTConfigEditor` are largely based on Apache-2.0 licensed [grafana-google-sdk-react](https://github.com/grafana/grafana-google-sdk-react/)
+As commented in the code, `JWTForm` and `JWTConfigEditor` are largely based on the Apache-2.0 licensed [grafana-google-sdk-react](https://github.com/grafana/grafana-google-sdk-react/).